espenhalsen/ANES-meterpreter-for-digispark/readme.txt

 ██║  ██║██║ ╚████║███████╗███████║
 ╚═╝  ╚═╝╚═╝  ╚═══╝╚══════╝╚══════╝

-v 1.3.6 - readme
+v 1.3.7 - readme
 By halsen and l0guecow

 This is for testing purposes only.
-DO NOT USE WITHOUT PERMISSION.
+DO NOT USE ON OTHER INDIVIDUALS WITHOUT PERMISSION.
 You agree to this by using the program.
 You have been warned!